Irvine Harbour: Boyd's Automatic tide signalling apparatus

 A manual system of indicating the depth of the entry into the harbour existed in the 1830s, Tom Tennant was the operator, based at a signal station on the top of sand hills.
 Tom hoisted balls to indicate the depth of water on the bar, and also acted as ferryman across the river.

-Irvine Harbour is home to a unique and distinctive category 'B' structure which displayed the tide level to ships entering the harbour until the 1970s.
+Irvine Harbour is home to a category 'B' structure which displayed the tide level to ships entering the harbour until the 1970s.
 It was opened in 1906 and was designed by Martin Boyd, the harbourmaster at that time.
 The Automatic tide signalling apparatus indicated the tide's state in two ways depending on the time of day.
 During daylight, the level was marked with a ball and pulley system attached to the mast.
 At night, a number of lamps marked the tidal level.
 Unfortunately the building has fallen into disrepair and the mast that once stood atop it dismantled.
 There have been various plans to try to refurbish this unusual and unique building which so far, have come to nothing other than it has been made wind and watertight with a roof constructed.